arynyestos/Chainlink-RWA-Bootcamp/README.md

 # Exercise 1

-1. We first deploy the `RealEstateToken` and the `Issuer` contracts on Fuji by running
+1. We first deploy the `RealEstateToken` (the contract for the tokenized property) and the `Issuer` (the contract that mocks the process of issuing the tokens, which has technical and regulatory complexities) contracts on Fuji by running:

    ```bash
    make deploy-fuji